Under Armour Charged Bandit 2

 The Under Armour Charged Bandit 2 is the newest iteration of the original Under Armour Charged Bandit shoe.
 This trainer is light as a feather (okay, that’s an exaggeration) but still, provides ample cushioning for whatever run is planned on the calendar.
 The Charged Bandit 2 falls into the neutral category.
 This means that it’s good for those of you who are fairly biomechanically efficient.
 This shoe would work well for runners who want enough cushioning to provide comfort and protection but still want to run fast.
 The Charged Bandit 2 is very different from the original model.
 Many runners commented that it seemed like a completely different shoe.
 While the first iteration of the Charged Bandit received quite a few negative reviews, this new update has runners swooning.

-- The shoe is well cushioned and comfortable
+- Well-cushioned and comfortable

-- It has a unique stylish look
+- Unique stylish look

-- It features a very breathable upper
+- Very breathable upper

 - Like these, nicely cushioned so the comfort is constant, I get a fast ride because the shoe is light, the upper is exceptionally breathable to the point I have considered will it keep rain out?
 No doubt that these are made for long distances, very comfortable, able to perform and they look great